A friend told me that she had been angling for a promotion at work.

 - Don’t get emotional.
 When you get caught by surprise with bad news, it is hard not to get emotional.
 Keep your emotions in check and don’t make a public scene.

-- Talk with your boss.
-Once you have cooled down, go to your boss and respectfully explain you’re disappointed and why, ask questions, and find out what you need to do to make the next round of promotions.
+- Analyze the last 6 to 12 months.
+Once your emotions have calmed down, analyze all the things that have happened in the previous 6-12 months.
+Reflect on your performance, accomplishments, and failures, and be honest with yourself about your role in what led management to their decision.
+Talk with your boss.
+Once you have cooled off, go to your boss and respectfully explain you’re disappointed and why, ask questions, and find out what you need to do to make the next round of promotions.
 You may not like the feedback, but if you don’t reach out, they can only assume you don’t have any concerns.

 - Think about your next moves.
 Rejection can be liberating.
 Start applying for new jobs, put together a plan for your next moves and get Plan B ready.

-Finally Move on.
+Finally, Move on.

-It’s hard to be rejected, especially when we believe we’re right.
-But life doesn’t always work out the way we want, stand up for yourself and get your confidence back.
+It’s hard to be rejected, especially when we believe we’re right, but life doesn’t always work out the way we want.
+Stand up for yourself and get your confidence back.